Actual Conversations Heard

 ME—No, I don’t think so.
 My doctor had me on an antibiotic recently, but other than that I don’t think anything has changed.

-(The nurse goes down a list of my medications and supplements until she reaches…)
+(The nurse looks down a list of my medications and supplements until she reaches…)

 NURSE— And are you still taking the… Ninjacof?